Multi-stakeholder approach to implementation

 More

 Created in 2017, the group promotes the implementation of Voluntary Principles through advocacy and engagements, awareness campaigns, and training of critical stakeholders.
-Its activities include quarterly meetings, the conduct of a national baseline study on implementation in Nigeria, facilitation of advocacy engagements, multi-stakeholder dialogues, and capacity building training on the Voluntary Principles.
+A national baseline study on implementation in Nigeria was also conducted.
+Its activities include quarterly meetings, facilitation of advocacy engagements, multi-stakeholder dialogues, and capacity building training on the Voluntary Principles.

 Implementation for governments, companies, and NGOs